Greece Moments Greece Moments

 Souvenir shop Riza Astypalaia

-💡 Butterfly Island of the Aegean: The island of Astypalea is also called “Butterfly Island” because it looks like a butterfly when viewed from above.
-A narrow land bridge at Steno (120 m) in the center of the island connects the two landmasses to the east and west, so that it looks like outstretched butterfly wings.
-Among the Greeks, Astypalea is usually just called Petalouda, which translates as butterfly.
+💡 Butterfly Island of the Aegean: The island of Astypalea is also known as the “Butterfly Island” because it looks like a butterfly when viewed from above.
+A narrow land bridge at Steno (120 m) in the center of the island connects the two landmasses to the east and west, giving it the appearance of outstretched butterfly wings.
+Among Greeks, Astypalea is usually simply called Petalouda, which translates as butterfly.

 #2 Kastro of Astypalea

-“The castle of Astropalia, high above, it touches the light,
+“The castle of Astypalea, high above, it touches the light,

 and the sea awaits her, beckons her in its waves.